-Results for the statistical model for the collagen density at the surface
+The final model for the collagen density at the surface ρs is

 As expected [21, 27–29], we find that collagen content increases with age between birth and maturity: both ρ s (figure 5a) and ρmax (figure 5b) show a positive correlation with age.
 Contrary to the cartilage thickness and collagen orientation parameters that we measured in the same animals , collagen density does not appear to stabilise between 36 weeks and 72 weeks.
 It thus appears that the potential for collagen remodelling is different between collagen orientation and collagen density.
 The potential for collagen reorientation appears to be correlated to changes in cartilage thickness , whereas collagen density in the current study still increases after cartilage thickness has stabilised in these animals (36 weeks, ).
 Both an increase in the number of collagen fibrils and an increase in collagen fibril thickness results in increased collagen densities.
 Neither polarised light microscopy, which we used in our previous study , nor FTIRμS in the current study is capable of measuring collagen fibril thickness.
 Additional measurements, e.g. with electron microscopy, will be necessary to elucidate to what degree collagen fibril thickness contributes to the observed collagen density.